-Well, let's get to the heart of my problem today.
-A draft was required of what we thought of the product, and of course of Madison playing with said product.
-Obviously as a blogger, you expect some edits from companies who would prefer you say something a tad different but still be authentic while keeping it real.
-Now those edits I have no problems with but one that bothered me was that "Madison wasn't playing with the toy correctly because she has it backward, and we can see the battery box on the bottom of the toy".
+Well, let’s get to the heart of my problem today.
+A draft was required of what we thought of the product, and of course, of Madison playing with said product.
+Obviously, as a blogger, you expect some edits from companies who would prefer you to say something a tad different but still be authentic while keeping it real.
+Now those edits I have no problems with, but one that bothered me was that “Madison wasn’t playing with the toy correctly because she has it backward, and we can see the battery box on the bottom of the toy.”

-Now, this toy required you to play with it in the air which the photo showed her doing.
+Now, this toy required you to play with it in the air, which the photo showed her doing.
 Having it turned backward did nothing in terms of the playability of the toy.
 It still worked and did everything that it promised that it would do.
-She was happy, she was having fun and she was most of all smiling in a very natural setting.
-Now my regular readers know that it's very rare to see Madison smiling in ANY photo, unless she's either super excited or truly incredibly happy, and even then sometimes you still don't see a smile.
-It was a very rare occasion and I told her to "go and play with your new toy", while having my camera in hand while she played.
-As for the battery box, since she had it in the air, you were able to see where you had to insert the batteries.
+She was happy, she was having fun, and she was, most of all, smiling in a very natural setting.
+Now my regular readers know that it’s very rare to see Madison smiling in ANY photo unless she’s either super excited or truly incredibly happy, and even then, sometimes you still don’t see a smile.
+It was a very rare occasion, and I told her to “go and play with your new toy” while having my camera in hand while she played.
+As for the battery box, since she had it in the air, you could see where you had to insert the batteries.

-While I know some might say, "well I'd just do it and get paid", this isn't about the money.
+While I know, some might say, “well, I’d just do it and get paid,” this isn’t about the money.
 Growing Up Madison has never been about money.
 While I do make a good living from the blog, most of my income comes from my retirement check from the US Army.
-What I make here is for me to "play" with and has helped with vacations etc. However, if I stop blogging tomorrow, I will still be able to pay my bills and I'll still be able to take those vacations.
+What I make here is for me to “play” with and has helped with vacations etc. However, if I stop blogging tomorrow, I will still be able to pay my bills, and I’ll always be able to take those vacations.

 So are you selling your soul for that mighty dollar?
 Are you taking any job and doing whatever, even lying about said products because you’re getting paid for it?

-People read our blogs because they want the truth about products and I'm going to be honest here and say, if I don't like a product, I would NEVER write about it, no matter how much you offer to pay me.
-I've said it over and over again, I NEVER post what I don't truly believe in.
-For example, and I'm once again keeping it real, I've gotten offers from McDonald's to write about their menu items over and over again, and each time I've said no. Why?
-Because I don't believe that McDonald's food is healthy for you.
-I don't eat there and I will never encourage any of my readers to eat there, but I will not tell you not to, if you do.
-If you do, then that's a choice you made on your own without any encouragement from me.
+People read our blogs because they want the truth about products, and I’m going to be honest and say that if I don’t like a product, I would NEVER write about it, no matter how much you offer to pay me.
+I’ve said it over and over again; I NEVER post what I don’t honestly believe in.
+For example, and I’m once again keeping it real, I’ve gotten offers from McDonald’s to write about their menu items over and over again, and each time I’ve said no. Why?
+Because I don’t believe that McDonald’s food is healthy for you.
+I don’t eat there, and I will never encourage any of my readers to eat there, but I will not tell you not to if you do.
+If you do, then that’s a choice you made on your own without any encouragement from me.

-OK so by now you can guess I'm very upset.
-I'm on my way to Disney World right now and should be having fun but when my authenticity and creativity is in question I have to say something about it.
-So once again I ask, where do we draw the line as bloggers when it comes to companies?
+OK, so by now you can guess I’m agitated.
+I’m on my way to Disney World right now and should be having fun, but when my authenticity and creativity are in question, I have to say something about it.
+Once again, I ask, where do we draw the line as bloggers when it comes to companies?